About the Residency:

-A signed contract is required before the start of the residency.
+A signed contract may be required before the start of the residency.

-At its discretion, City Books may select more than one Resident per term.
+City Books reserves the right to name more than one Resident per term.

-Materials should be e/addressed to: firstname.lastname@example.org (RE: Writer’s Residency) or to City Books Writer’s Residency, 908 Galveston Ave., Pittsburgh PA 15233.
+Materials should be e/addressed to: firstname.lastname@example.org (RE: Writer’s Residency Application) or to City Books Writer’s Residency, 908 Galveston Ave., Pittsburgh PA 15233.
 No phone calls will be accepted.

 Notification will be made prior to public announcement.